Setting up News

 If you wish for someone other than a manager to post news, you can give them additional access rights.
 Learn more here.

-Click on 'News' tab
+Click on 'News' tab within the dashboard

 Click on the 'Add News' button: